crossplane/docs/content/knowledge-base/guides/write-a-composition-function-in-go.md

 You can preview the output of a Composition that uses this function using the Crossplane CLI.
 You don't need a Crossplane control plane to do this.

-Create a directory under `function-xbuckets` named `examples`, and add the three files `xr.yaml`, `composition.yaml`, and `functions.yaml`.
+Create a directory under `function-xbuckets` named `example`, and add the three files `xr.yaml`, `composition.yaml`, and `functions.yaml`.

 {{<expand "The xr.yaml, composition.yaml and function.yaml files">}}